Check our newest report: AI Monetization Outlook

 In some case studies, it’s completely fair to leave out some of the details and exact steps to make the story more compact and focus on what’s most important.
 In this one, it wouldn’t be fair to do so.

 The final impact of our project is so immense that we feel it’s only fair if we explain exactly what happened there and how those numbers were even possible.
+We ran a full value-based pricing strategy engagement covering all four phases of our methodology.

-1. Revenue engine diagnostics
+1. Revenue Engine Diagnostics

 The first phase of the project was very extensive.
 We knew that we needed to get deeper than in most cases due to the unusual nature of the product.
 We couldn’t take anything as certain.